djs66256/DDSkin/README.md

 Property set by `String` key.

-if you are using IB or StoryBoard，it's easy to config.
+If you are using IB or StoryBoard，it's easy to config.

 ![](./Images/ib.png?raw=true)